How we continue to serve our community through COVID-19

 Our virtual and/or phone adoption meetings will continue by appointment only.
 Please visit our Available Animals webpage to view all of our animals available for adoption and to view our contactless adoption process.
 If you see an animal you like, that would be a good match for your family/home, follow this process to bring home your new furry family member.

-Unable to drop off donations on Saturdays?
+Unable to drop off donations?
 You may consider purchasing items most needed for our animals, through our Amazon Wishlist.

 We appreciate any monetary donations you can make in support of the over 120 animals currently in our care.